Boston Metro Guide

 South End

 Boston University Henry M. Goldman School of Dental Medicine.
 Affiliated with Boston Medical Center for hospital-based cases.
-Wait list 6 to 10 weeks.
-All-four case typically $900 to $1,600.
+Expect a wait list; fees are set per case and are typically well below private practice.
+Confirm directly with the clinic.

 School information →Boston Medical Center operates oral and maxillofacial surgery as part of its safety-net hospital service.
 BMC accepts MassHealth, commercial insurance, and offers sliding-scale fees for uninsured patients.
 The service is affiliated with BU Goldman School of Dental Medicine.